info201b-au2022/A2-Starter/README.md

 # Assignment 1: Protests
 In recent years the United States has experienced a surge of protests, in support of Black Lives Matter, gender equity, and other social or political issues.

-In this assignment, you will work with data from [Count Love](https://countlove.org/), data that is often [cited](https://www.nytimes.com/2020/08/28/us/black-lives-matter-protest.html) by the _New York Times_ when reporting on US demonstrations.
+In this assignment, you will work with data from [Count Love](https://countlove.org/), data that is ocassionally [cited](https://www.nytimes.com/2020/08/28/us/black-lives-matter-protest.html) by the _New York Times_ when reporting on US demonstrations.

 ## Learning objectives
 By completing the assignment, you will demonstrate the following skills: